atrosekta/rust-electrical-wiki/content/smart.md

 These components can be paired with the Rust+ app and adds a way to interact with rustricity from outside the game.

+- To connect the smart component with the Rust+ app, start by installing the app from your app store on a tablet or smartphone.
+- Launch the app and sign into Steam.
+- In game, join a server that has Rust+ enabled.
+- Once on the server, hit ESC to enter the main menu.
+- Click on Rust+.
+- Select ‘Pair With Server’ and in the app the server's info should pop up.
+- In the app, select ‘Pair Server’ and you're done.
+- Look at the smart component in game and hold Use(`E`) to get the option to pair.

 ---

 # Storage Monitor![](images/image8.png)